 March 15 priority

 To be considered for financial assistance, complete the Free Application for Federal Student Aid (FAFSA) form found at fafsa.gov.
 You may begin completing the FAFSA on October 1 of your senior year.
 Submit your FAFSA by March 15 to receive a financial aid package prior to May 1 (our enrollment deposit refund date).
-For those who apply for financial aid earlier, we will begin sending out financial aid packages in January.
+For those who apply for financial aid earlier, we will begin sending out financial aid packages in December or January.
 Questions?
 Contact Blugold Central at firstname.lastname@example.org or 715-836-3000.

 Note: Your financial aid package may not reflect all incoming scholarships.
 If you haven't applied for scholarships, please refer to the scholarships page to learn more about eligibility, deadlines, and the application process.
 For questions about scholarships, call the Admissions Office at 715-836-5415.